AFRICAN WILD MANGO - IRVINGIA GABONENSIS

 Antioxidant, cholesterol, glucose

-Consult a health care practitioner/health care provider/health care professional/doctor/physician prior to use if you are pregnant.
+Ask a health care practitioner/health care provider/health care professional/doctor/physician before use if you are pregnant.

 Contraindication(s)